 You will be prompted to enter a name of the new virtual server.
 Enter something appropriate.
-You will also have to chose the configuration type, whereupon you should click ADD IT!, see figure 3.9.
+You will also have to chose the configuration type, whereupon you should press return or click ADD IT!.
 The configuration type tells Roxen which modules, if any, should be installed initially in the new virtual server.
-Note that if you have previously configured one or more virtual servers you will be able to copy one of those configurations by choosing its name from the the list of possible configurations, cf. the last choice in figure 3.10.

-After clicking ADD IT! you will be able to see the Servers page again, which should have a new entry - the one you just created.
+You will now be able to see the Servers page again, which should have a new entry - the one you just created.